 - 6.8 Can You Put Manuka Honey In Warm Milk?

 - 7 Final Thoughts – Manuka Honey In Coffee

 Manuka honey is a special type of honey that comes from New Zealand that has healthy active enzymes to aid proper healthy bodily function.
 It is a monofloral honey that is derived from a single source.

-Notably the taste varies slightly depending of where it was harvested – The North Island or South Island, we will talk about that in a moment.
+Notably, the taste varies slightly depending on where it was harvested – The North Island or South Island; we will talk about that in a moment.

 Read: Coffee With Honey